Advanced cell biology 1: Experimental approaches

 - Cellular and molecular biology (S4)

-- This course provides an in-depth study of the fundamental concepts and techniques of cellular and molecular biology and is essential for the master's degree course in Genetics, Epigenetics and Cellular Determinism.
+- This course provides an in-depth understanding of the fundamental concepts and techniques of Cell Biology and Molecular Biology, and is a prerequisite for the Master's degree in Genetics, Epigenetics and Cellular Determinism.

 Read more